I am pregnant (maternity benefit)

 - If during the pregnancy and childbirth leave you receive insured or other work income which is not insured income, the work performed prior to the first day of this leave must be accompanied by a document of transfer-acceptance of the work performed, a copyright contract or other document justifying the end of the work.

-- If during the pregnancy and childbirth leave you receive income from work activities that are not insured income, you must provide documents confirming the amount of income received and the period for which it was calculated, for example, a salary received abroad from an international or European Union institution or foreign state institutions, certificate, accounting documents of individual enterprises, small partnerships, general partnerships and limited partnerships, etc.
+- If during the pregnancy and childbirth leave you receive income from work activities that are not insured income, you must provide documents confirming the amount of income received and the period for which it was calculated, for example, a salary received abroad from an international or European Union institution or foreign state institutions, certificate, etc.

-The maternity benefit makes 77.58 percent of the compensated recipient’s wages.
+- The maternity benefit makes 77.58 percent of the compensated recipient’s wages (hereinafter - QW*).
 This size is calculated according to the personal insurable income received in 12 consecutive calendar months until the calendar month preceding the month when the right to maternity benefit appeared.